Overview

 For how long have I used the solution?

-I have been working in my current field for seven years and one month.
+I have been working in my current field for almost five years.

 What's my experience with pricing, setup cost, and licensing?